awsdocs/amazon-sqs-developer-guide/doc_source/sqs-configure-sse-existing-queue.md

 All requests to queues with SSE enabled must use HTTPS and [Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.
 When you disable SSE, messages remain encrypted\.
 You must receive and decrypt a message to view its contents\.

-The following example shows how to enable, disable, and configure SSE for an existing Amazon SQS queue\.
+In this tutorial you'll learn how to enable, disable, and configure SSE for an existing Amazon SQS queue\.

 **Topics**
 + [Configure SSE for an Amazon SQS Queue Using the AWS Management Console](#sqs-configure-sse-existing-queue-console)